A Sampling-Based Domain Generalization Study with Diffusion Generative Models: Conclusion

-\textbf{Conclusion.} To sum up, we study the generalization abilities of DDPMs in the few-shot scenario.
-From the analytical point of view, we explore the generalization properties of DDPMs on unseen OOD domains.
-From the methodological perspective, our analytical results allow us to propose a novel paradigm for synthesizing images from new domains without tuning the generative trajectories.
-We also showcase the superiority of our method in data-sparse cases with large domain gaps.
+To sum up, we study the generalization abilities of diffusion models in the few-shot scenario.
+From the analytical point of view, we explore the generalization properties of diffusion models on unseen OOD domains.
+From the methodological perspective, our analytical study allows us to propose a sampling-based method for synthesizing images from new domains without tuning the pre-trained generative trajectories.
+In addition to experiments on natural images, we also showcase the superiority of our method in data-sparse cases with large domain gaps, such as in astrophysics.

-\textbf{Limitations and Future Directions.} The current limitations and challenge mainly come from the OOD sampling.
-As previously discussed, the sampling from inverted OOD prior in high dimensionality is a challenging task and open research question, which also directly impact the synthesized image quality.
-Improved sampling methods are worth investigating as future research directions.

-\textbf{Broader Impact.} This work falls into the category of generative models and their applications, we thus acknowledge that it may pose the same risks of malicious use of synthetic data as other general generative works.
-We impose necessary safeguards to ensure the responsible usage and distribution of data.
-However, the primary objective of our work is not performance-driven but to provide a better understanding of the generalization properties of diffusion generative models.
+\begin{ack} This research was primarily conducted while YZ was a postdoctoral researcher at Princeton University.
+YZ also acknowledges travel funding from the French National Research Agency (ANR) via the “GraspGNNs” JCJC grant (ANR-24-CE23-3888), coordinated by Johannes F. Lutzeyer from École Polytechnique. \end{ack}

 {

 }